 Ben Cohen has dabbled in all sorts since retiring and it was the BBC’s Strictly Come Dancing that laid the foundations for some of his future ventures.

-Cohen and partner Kristina Rihanoff finished eighth but went on to get married in 2014 – they are now divorced – with the former winger also appearing on reality shows The Jump and And They’re Off!
+Cohen and partner Kristina Rihanoff finished eighth, but continued their life away from the dance floor together, and they wedded in 2022 – with the former winger also appearing on reality shows The Jump and And They’re Off!

 He has also been a trailblazer in the campaign against bullying, founding the Ben Cohen StandUp Foundation in 2011 that seeks to raise awareness into the psychological impact of abuse such as homophobia.